 The Master Plan establishes the land use pattern for the Florida Polytechnic campus.
-The first phase of development is complete, with the iconic Innovation, Science & Technology (IST) Building anchoring the north end of campus and the Wellness Center and Residence Halls 1 and 2 in the northeastern quadrant.
-The Student Development Center was added in the southeast quadrant, and the Applied Research Center is under construction in the northwestern quadrant.
+The first phase of development is complete, with the iconic Innovation, Science & Technology (IST) building anchoring the north end of campus and the Wellness Center and Residence Hall 1 in the northeastern quadrant.
 As student enrollment increases and funding becomes available, future phases of residential and academic facilities development will take place along the east and west banks of the Central Lakes, as well as administrative and support facilities development at the southern end of the lake.
-The general growth of the campus development will occur in accordance with the Future Land Use Map (Figure 1.3, Appendix 1), with phasing as identified in the Capital Improvement Plan.
+The general growth of the campus development will occur in accordance with the Future Land Use Map (Figure 1.3), with phasing as identified in the Capital Improvement Plan.